Chris Henderson: International career

 Henderson earned 79 caps with the U.S. national team throughout the 1990s, beginning with a call-up while still at UCLA.
 He started in a victory over Iceland and quickly established himself on the national team, seeing time in nearly every game leading up to the 1990 FIFA World Cup.
-He was on the U.S. roster at the World Cup – and the tournament's youngest player at 19.
-Henderson was a member of the U.S. team at the 1992 Summer Olympics in Barcelona.
+He was on the U.S. roster at the 1990 World Cup – and the tournament's youngest player at 19.
+Henderson was a member of the U.S. team at the 1992 Summer Olympics in Barcelona.He was a key player in the US Men's National Team's first Gold Cup Championship in 1991.
+Henderson was the first player to score a goal for the United States Men's National Team in Copa America in 1993 in Ecuador.

 Henderson continued to play with the national team until 1998.
-His last game in the 1990s came in a February 25, 1998 loss to Belgium as the U.S. prepared for the 1998 FIFA World Cup Henderson did not earn his next cap until October 25, 2000.
-His next, and final cap, came on September 1, 2001.
-Over his 79-cap national team career, Henderson scored three goals and ten assists for the United States.
+His last game in the 1990s came in a February 25, 1998 loss to Belgium as the U.S. prepared for the 1998 FIFA World Cup Henderson earned his next cap on October 25, 2000.
+His final cap, came on September 1, 2001.
+Over his 79-cap national team career, Henderson scored three goals and ten assists for the United States Men's National Team and three goals for the USA Men's Olympic Team.